Edinburgh in Autumn: 30 Things to Do this Fall

 26. Samhuinn Fire Festival

-You may also like our guide to Bonfire Night in Edinburgh which takes place around 5th November.
+You may also like our guide to Bonfire Night in Edinburgh, which takes place around 5th November.

 Days Trip From Edinburgh in Autumn